thinkshout/behat-wordpress-extension/docs/index.md

 # About

-The WordPress Behat Extension is an integration layer between [Behat](http://behat.org), [Mink Extension](https://github.com/Behat/MinkExtension), and [WordPress](https://wordpress.org).
+The WordPress Extension for Behat is an integration layer between [Behat](http://behat.org), [Mink Extension](https://github.com/Behat/MinkExtension), and [WordPress](https://wordpress.org).
 It provides WordPress-specific functionality for common testing scenarios specific to WordPress sites.

 ## What does Behat and Mink do?